aetheris-ai/aibom-generator/HF_files/aibom-generator/docs/AI_SBOM_API_doc.md

 ## Overview

-The AI SBOM Generator API provides a comprehensive solution for generating CycloneDX-compliant AI Bill of Materials (AIBOM) for Hugging Face models.
+The AI SBOM Generator API provides a comprehensive solution for generating CycloneDX-compliant AI Bill of Materials (AI SBOM) for Hugging Face models.
 This document outlines the available API endpoints, their functionality, and how to interact with them using cURL commands.

 ## Base URL